Killing of Jordan Neely: Incident

 The incident took place on the New York City Subway in Manhattan.
 Some time after 2:00 p.m.
 (EDT) on May 1, 2023, Neely boarded a northbound F train at the Second Avenue station just before it departed for the Broadway–Lafayette Street station.
 Penny was in the same train car, planning to go to a gym.
 Independent journalist Juan Alberto Vázquez, whose video of the chokehold was widely distributed by media, told The New York Times that Neely began screaming, "I don't have food, I don't have a drink, I'm fed up.
 I don't mind going to jail and getting life in prison.
 I'm ready to die," which other witnesses largely corroborated.
-Vázquez also said that Neely was frightening but had not assaulted anyone.
+Vázquez also said that Neely was frightening but had not assaulted anyone before Penny’s headlock.
 Other witnesses reported Neely throwing garbage at passengers, and a mother stated that she hid with her child behind a stroller after Neely charged at other passengers.
 About one minute after Neely boarded it, the train reached Broadway–Lafayette Street station.
 Most riders exited the car while a few others held open the train doors, preventing the train from leaving the station, and waited for police to arrive.

 Statements about the duration of the chokehold vary significantly.
 Vázquez initially told NBC New York, and posted on Facebook, that the chokehold lasted for 15 minutes, but later told CNN that "the two men were on the floor for about seven minutes" and that he "started recording about three or four minutes after the chokehold began".
 The video showed Penny continuously applying the hold for at least 3 minutes before releasing Neely.
 Even so, the 15-minute figure continued to be widely circulated, which Penny disputed at the time, saying it had only lasted 5.
 In Penny's criminal trial, prosecutors said that the chokehold began less than 30 seconds before the train arrived at the Broadway-Lafayette Street station, and lasted for 6 minutes.

 Neely struggled against the chokehold by kicking and trying to free his arms, which were being pinned by two other men.
 A witness said that it did not look like Penny had control of the situation due to the struggle.